ellcreative/craft-vue/README.md

 ### BACKEND Setup
 1. cd to `backend`
 2. `nitro add`
-   Enter the hostname [backend.nitro]: api-REPONAME.nitro
+   Enter the hostname [backend.nitro]: api-craftvue.nitro
    Enter the web root for the site [web]:
    Choose a PHP version:
 1. 8.0